 Imagine literary genres like a massive rainbow with each genre branching out into a lush color of its own, each with its set target audience.
 For too many years the novel section had been divided in: Science Fiction, Romance, Thriller, Mystery, Fantasy, Horror, Erotica and so on.
+But can we mix genres and double, maybe even triple our readership?
+Can we even market our cross-genre novels properly afterwards?

 Yes we can!
 And today we’ll be looking into achieving that successful blend gracefully and since we’re at it I’m also going to give you some insight about growing trends and preferences.